SolomonAsghar/U-AnD-ME/README.md

 This code is compatible with Windows and Unix operating systems.
 It has been tested on Rocky Linux 8.

 ### Dependencies
-U-AnD-ME runs using Python 3 with following libraries:
+U-AnD-ME runs using Python 3.10 with TensorFlow 2.10.
+All the libraries used are:

 [![NumPy][NumPy-badge]][NumPy-url]